 Once clocked, you can paste a link to your article:

 And click Import to upload your post.
-You can of course modify your post before publishing.
+You can, of course, modify your text before publishing.

 This is simple and worth your efforts to get more traffic.

-The most burning question anonymous bloggers have is how to blog anonymously and make money.
+The most burning question anonymous bloggers have is blogging anonymously and making money.

 And the answer is yes, of course.

-All you need is a blog and if you do not have one I strongly advise starting with Bluehost for only $3.95 a month.
+All you need is a blog, and if you do not have one, I strongly advise starting with Bluehost for only $2.95 a month.

-If your website has great and well-crafted content that answer your audience burning questions, and you are getting traffic, you can make money.
+If your website has excellent and well-crafted content that answers your audience’s burning questions, and you are getting traffic, you can make money.

 There are different ways to make money: